 If I tell you that 9 is the result of my squaring operation, you can easily deduce that the input was 3 (or -3 as the case may be).
 You would have the entire process front to back.
 If I tell you that 9 is the result of my function

 mod 29, you would have a harder time trying to figure out what the input was.

 Crypto folks like this idea because they can use a modulo with gigantic prime numbers in order to generate a cryptographic key.
-That’s a whole other story and you can buy the book if you want to read about it or, better yet, support my efforts to write it.
+That’s a whole other story and you can buy the book if you want to read about it.

 I need to stay on track.